International Falls History

 In 1901 the village was incorporated and two years later its name was changed to International Falls in recognition of the river’s role as a border between the United States and Canada.

 Realizing the potential for waterpower and mills in the area, E.W.
 Backus created an immense dam and the Minnesota and Ontario Paper Company in the early 1900s.
-Purchased by Boise Cascade Corporation (now Boise Paper) in 1965, it remains the largest business and employer in the area.
+Purchased by Boise Cascade Corporation (now Boise Paper, A Division of Packaging Corporation of America) in 1965, it remains the largest business and employer in the area.

 1903 E.W.
 Backus gets permission for construction of a dam in the Rainy River and through Act of Congress, seeks approval for construction of bridge connecting International Falls & Fort Frances